-Medical offices use televisions to entertain patients as they wait for treatment.
+Looking for the best TV service for your medical office?
+The most effective waiting room TV software both entertains patients and educates them on health topics.
+Medical offices use televisions to entertain patients as they wait for treatment; but there’s more they could be doing for you.
 While the trend of having TVs in waiting rooms started with cable/satellite, newer “custom” options have emerged that have the business and/or patients in mind.
 We’ve outlined 3 of the most used options below detailing how each impacts your patients and your bottom line.

 We’ve also created a “Waiting Room Pain Scale” based off of the medical pain scale that shows patient’s relative satisfaction with each option.

 Video: Comparing the Top 3 Medical Waiting Room TV Options

 #1 – It’s Relevant TV